wp-plugins/google-analytics-top-posts-widget/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Bug fix: Some entities would break the "remove site name" filter.

 = 1.4.2 =
 * Fixed the number value select for the "Select how far back you would like analytics to pull from:" selector.